ga-wdi-remote/js-hw-express-create-read/pirates-wiki/readme.md

 ### Part 1: Set up Express server
   - In the `pirates-wiki` root directory, create `server.js`.
 This is where you will set up your express app's server.
-    - Include requirements, middleware, and listener to port 3000
+    - Include requirements, middlewares, and listener to port 3000
     - Confirm your server is ready by running `node server.js` without error

 ### Part 2: Set up Controllers with Express Router

-####server.js
+###server.js
 - Before creating routes, we have to hook up our controllers to our server.
 Previously, we were writing our routes directly in `server.js`.
-Instead, we will use express routers.
-In `server.js`, after the middleware and before the listener, add this:
+Instead, we will use [express routers](https://expressjs.com/en/guide/routing.html), which creates a route handler module.
+In `server.js`, we can add it to the end of middleware, before the listener, add this:

 ```
 //controllers for `/pirates` resource